pmaillot/wapi/README.md

 ![WING personal digital mixing console](https://sites.google.com/site/patrickmaillot/home/wing/Wing%20Default.snap.png?attredirects=0)

 This repo is a C code API to WING digital mixing consoles.
 Ver 0.01 (first release) was capable of get and set *all* WING parameters according to FW 1.06.
-This represents more than 28000 parameters!
+This represents approx. 29500 parameters!
 WING FW evolves, so does wapi.

 The API uses UDP and TCP networking to establish a connection to the WING console.
 Typical communication take place over TCP/IP on port 2222.